If flakes are experimental, what's the experiment?

 But since the post-flake movement currently lives mostly inside a research vessel called Denful, it’d be lovely if this vessel could eventually dock somewhere and give back technical solutions untangled from the politics from five years ago.

-- Flake-parts have a recognizable shape, but [flake-schemas][flake-schemas] are not standardized beyond Determinate Nix
+- flake-schemas are not standardized beyond Determinate Nix